-An old friend and I were chatting nonsense the other day, asking each other silly questions as we tried to stop our feral offspring posting crisps into DVD players and taunting the goldfish.
+A friend and I were chatting nonsense the other day, asking each other daft questions as we tried to stop our feral offspring posting crisps into DVD players and taunting the goldfish.
 It’s the sort of conversation that springs from a comfortable familiarity.
-Two friends who have known each other since the heyday of fake IDs, underage nightclubbing and alcopops.
+Two friends who have known each other since our heydays of fake IDs, underage nightclubbing and alcopops.

-‘Ok, I’ve got one,’ said my friend, her eyes gleaming at me from over the rim of my chipped Penguin Classic coffee mug.
+‘Ok, I’ve got one,’ said my friend.
 ‘If you could go back and change one thing about your life, what would it be?’

 I’ve been asked that question a thousand times before but somehow, this time around, I found her words loaded, perhaps in light of my recent diagnosis.
 My answer was stilted.
 Formulaic.
 Regrettably, it was also spiked with a poison called regret.